 Forum of Contemporary History Leipzig

-The Zeitgeschichtliches Forum Leipzig (English: Forum of Contemporary History) is a venue of political-historic education, and one of four museums of the Haus der Geschichte der Bundesrepublik Deutschland Foundation.
-The permanent exhibition Our History.
-Dictatorship and Democracy after 1945 takes visitors on a journey through history – from the years after the Second World War to life in former East Germany and today’s Federal Republic of Germany.
-Furthermore the forum presents special exhibitions on topics of relevance to the German civil society, and it offers a thriving cultural program with film exhibitions, talks, round-table discussions, and conferences.
+The Forum of Contemporary History Leipzig is a venue for political and historical education, and one of four museums of the Haus der Geschichte der Bundesrepublik Deutschland Foundation.
+The permanent exhibition “Our History: Dictatorship and Democracy after 1945” takes visitors on a journey through history – from the years after the Second World War to life in former East Germany and today’s Federal Republic of Germany.
+Furthermore, the forum presents special exhibitions on topics of relevance to the German civil society, and it offers a thriving cultural program with film exhibitions, talks, round-table discussions, and conferences.

 read more